 - How have you supported the BIPOC student experience at OHIO?
 Please include specific examples of extracurricular activities, community and leadership experiences.

 Stonewall Student Leadership Award

 The Stonewall Leadership Award, open to all students, is designed to recognize outstanding student leadership that improves the lives of the lesbian, gay, bisexual, transgender and queer communities on and off campus.

 How have you demanded equality, dignity, and safety for all people through your work and advocacy?

 Open to all students, this award recognizes a student who has shown outstanding leadership and/or community involvement on women's and gender issues or has raised consciousness about those issues.

 Detail how your leadership has contributed to advancing women and gender issues on campus, in the community, and/or beyond.

 George Floyd Memorial Scholarship

-This scholarship is a one-time award for students who demonstrate leadership through multicultural student organizations and diversity-based initiatives at Ohio University.
+This scholarship, open to all students, is a one-time award for students who demonstrate leadership through multicultural student organizations and diversity-based initiatives at Ohio University.

 Students are interviewed by the selection committee and awardees are selected by the selection committee.